yerhi/Machine-Learning-PSA-/README.md

-This was one of the models created for PSA to dermine which features were more relevant in the selection of crane operators.
+These are some of the ML models to predict which features are more important in predicting CO performance (PSA).